 - a.
 The Corporation's Board, at its own discretion, may call any Developer to a scheduled meeting to review the Developer's experience, qualifications, and/or the characteristics of a Development. - b.
-The Corporation requires Developers to attend a public hearing in each of the communities where a Development is proposed.
-If the Development includes multiple sites in several cities, the Corporation may require an additional hearing to be conducted at a location central to all development sites.
+The Corporation requires the Developers or a representative of the Developer, to attend a-public hearings in each of the communities where a Development is proposed.
+If the Development includes multiple sites in several cities, the Corporation may require an additional hearing to be conducted conduct the hearing at a location central to all development sites.
 All public hearings must be held prior to the final approval of the Bond Resolution by the Corporation's Board. - c.
-With respect to public hearings required by the Tax Equity and Fiscal Responsibility Act of 1982 ("TEFRA"), the Corporation will plan and publish notice, at the expense of the Developer, of the hearing in the Texas Register and the local newspapers of general circulation in the participating jurisdictions at least fifteen (15) days prior to the planned TEFRA hearing.
+With respect to public hearings required by the Tax Equity and Fiscal Responsibility Act of 1982 Section 147(f) of the Internal Revenue Code and the related regulation ("TEFRA"), the Corporation will plan and publish-post notice, at the expense of the Developer, of the hearing in the Texas Register and the local newspapers of general circulation in the participating jurisdictions to the Corporation's website at least fifteen-seven (157) days prior to the planned TEFRA hearing.
 The Texas Register is published only on Fridays and such notice must be provided in advance pursuant to the requirements of the Texas Register guidelines.
 The Corporation will schedule an appropriate date, time and location for TEFRA hearings based on the schedule of publication. - d.
-The TEFRA Hearing may not be held (and notice of such Hearing may not be published) prior to the date the Corporation approves the Inducement Resolution; provided, however, that such hearings may be scheduled and publication of the hearing notice may be prepared prior to selection as long as (a) the Corporation's staff determines that such action is appropriate, (b) the hearing and publication of notice do not actually occur until after selection by the Corporation, and (c) the Borrower provides the deposit to the Corporation set forth herein.
+The TEFRA Hearing may not be held (and notice of such Hearing may not be published) prior to the date the Corporation approves the Inducement Resolution; provided, however, that such hearings may be scheduled and publication-posting of the hearing notice may be prepared prior to selection as long as (a) the Corporation's staff determines that such action is appropriate, (b) the hearing and publication of notice do not actually occur until after selection by the Corporation, and (c) the Borrower provides the deposit to the Corporation set forth herein.